SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 There are many flaws in the analogy, but the biggest is that a superintelligence will conform to *our* pretend analogies!
-Another is the idea hierarchies of intelligence will recapitulate (a fractal sociology notion.
+Another is the idea hierarchies of intelligence will recapitulate (a fractal sociology notion).
 There is no justification for this thesis.

 In fact, I am pretty cynical about the Ai tech industry.
 I think they are capable, even innocently, of drumming up fear of an Ai singularity just to fuel their research.
 I call it Nerd Capitalism.

 But heck, better to fund the nerds than the Military, I say.
+Although, you'd like to fund the Einstein's not the Oppenheimer's and Teller.
+Not all nerds were compiled equal.

-The think about Nick Bostrom, Connor whatshisname, whatshisname Eliezer, and whatshisname Hinton
---- all the Ai Singularity fear-mongers --- is that their inferences are bogus.
+The thing about Nick Bostrom, Connor whatshisname, whatshisname Yudkowsky, and whatshisname Hinton --- all the Ai Singularity fear-mongers --- is that their inferences are bogus.
 But why?
 Can I prove they are wrong?

 No, I cannot prove they are wrong.
 We just cannot well-predict the future.
 The problem here is one of probability theory.
 The Ai nerds want you to